 Carriage of Dangerous Goods by Road Regulations

-will be completed for the shipment and additionally a contract will be issued between AEL and the final recycling facility will be completed for the shipment to ensure that any battery has been recycled within the legal timescale.
+will be completed for the shipment and additionally a contract will be issued between HBR and the final recycling facility will be completed for the shipment to ensure that any battery has been recycled within the legal timescale.

 TFS tracking forms showing recycling completion dates shall be used in evidence that recycling has been affected by the method prescribed under Waste battery and accumulator regulatory requirements.